Walgreens The Thread

 What can be used for shingles pain relief?

 Shingles medications to help control pain, such as anti-inflammatories, steroids or opioids, may be used as needed.
-Home remedies for shingles are not typically advised, but over-the-counter pain relievers acetaminophen or ibuprofen may be recommended.
+Home remedies for shingles are not typically advised, but over-the-counter pain relievers, such as acetaminophen or ibuprofen may be recommended.

 Special cases: Shingles in pregnancy and shingles in children